CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 Get a certificate for your domain and place it in the folder `nginx_mountpoint/certs/` with the name `<yourDomain>.pem` and the key with the name `<yourDomain-key>.pem`. you could generate a locally-trusted development certificate with e.g. [mkcert](https://github.com/FiloSottile/mkcert)

-Command to generate a certificate using mkcert `localhost`:
+Command to generate a certificate using `mkcert`:

 ```shell
 mkcert -install